- StudioInsito's vision to resuscitate a failed utopian residential project applies strategies of the smart city. Corviale…

 - City theatre, Lappeenranta (FI) by ALA Architects

 - Moviegoer 14: High-Rise

 - Leisure park, Poltava (UA) by YOD Design Studio

 - and more…

-Focusing on European countries
+Focusing on European countries and regions

 Buildings from the margins of modern history